USACE/instrumentation/README.md

 Project Management, Issue Tracking, and Documentation for the Instrumentation Project

 Have a question?
 Looking for a new capability?
 Find a bug?
-Please [Create an Issue](https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/creating-an-issue) to start the conversation.
+Please create an [Issue](https://github.com/USACE/instrumentation/issues) to start the conversation.

 ## Current Status